Siliguri Town railway station: History

 In the post-partition era, with makeshift arrangements via Barsoi and Kishanganj being metre gauge and narrow gauge, the focus shifted in 1949 to a new Siliguri Junction railway station and later still, in 1961 to the new broad-gauge station at New Jalpaiguri.

 Trains

-Mostly unreserved trains are available at this station.
+Mostly unreserved trains along with some important trains like Jogbani–Siliguri Town Intercity Express etc are available at this station.